jhlagado/firth/README.md

 ### Control structures

 Conditional code can be written in Forth using the familiar if ... then structure.
-Forth implements this by using immediate words to affect the compilation process so you can only use these conditional structures inside word definition.
+Forth implements this by using immediate words to affect the compilation process.
+As a consequence _you can only use these conditional structures inside word definitions_.

 ```
 <test> if <then-clause> endif